tommasomoretti/nameless-analytics-client-side-tracker-tag/README.md

 - default parameters

 These parameters can be overridden by:
-- [parameter added for a specific event](addoverride-event-parameters) in Nameless Analytics Client-side Tracker tag
+- parameter added for a specific request in Nameless Analytics Server-side client tag
-- [parameter added for a specific request](https://github.com/tommasomoretti/nameless-analytics-server-side-client-tag/blob/main/README.md#addoverride-event-parameters) in Nameless Analytics Server-side client tag
+- parameter added for a specific event in Nameless Analytics Client-side Tracker tag
-- [shared event parameters](https://github.com/tommasomoretti/nameless-analytics-client-side-config-variable/blob/main/README.md#add-shared-event-parameters) added in Nameless Analytics Client-side Configuration variable
+- shared event parameters added in Nameless Analytics Client-side Configuration variable